rmosolgo/acorn/README.md

 ### Tokens

-`Acorn` returns an array tokens.
+`Acorn` returns an of array tokens.
 Each token is a tuple with:

 - `Symbol`: the name of this token in the lexer definition
 - `String`: the segment of input which matched the pattern